fbpx

 Hallucinations

 Individuals with Narcolepsy may experience vivid dream-like experiences while falling asleep or upon waking up.
-Hallucinations when falling asleep are known as hypnagogic; when waking up, hypnopompic.
+Hallucinations when falling asleep are known as hypnagogic; when waking up, they are called hypnopompic.
 These hallucinations can be experienced as multi-sensory and can feel extremely real.
 People with Narcolepsy often transition directly from wake into REM sleep, which may underlie this experience.

 Impact